-The answer is, as always: It depends.
-There’s no hard-and-fast rule about when it’s time to take the plunge, and adopting an ERP can be an expensive and labor-intensive endeavor.
-But a lot of the small business owners we talk to share common pain points that an ERP system can resolve.
+While there’s no hard-and-fast rule about when it’s time to take the plunge, a lot of the small business owners we talk to share common pain points that an ERP system can resolve.

-If your SMB identifies with the following telltale signs, it’s time to consider ERP software.
+If your business identifies with the following telltale signs, you’re probably in need of an ERP.
 Even if the implementation your business chooses comes with high upfront costs, you’ll save money in the long run by streamlining processes and maximizing workflow efficiency.

-Out of the hundreds of buyers we’ve talked to in the last year, our advisors recommended an ERP to 21 percent of them on the basis of corporate growth.
+Out of the hundreds of buyers we’ve talked to in the last year, our advisors recommended an ERP to 31% of them on the basis of corporate growth.

 Much in the same way we outgrew our favorite Led Zeppelin tee as teenagers (a sad day indeed), adolescent businesses experience similar growing pains with software.
 You can try to stretch it out and wear it until you lose all circulation in your torso, but you’re really just delaying the inevitable.

 Data is the blood of your business, and you have to keep it flowing.

 If you’re processing data in entry-level software applications built to hold only so much volume, you need a more robust system to do all that heavy lifting.

 How an ERP helps: ERP software is designed to store large amounts of data across the spectrum of business operations.
 These operations include accounting, manufacturing, CRM, or HR, to name a few.

 The flexibility of ERP systems provide SMB owners with room for continued growth and, just as important, some welcome peace of mind.

 If you’re losing track of all those spreadsheets, constantly switching between software, or struggling to get your apps to communicate with each other, don’t worry—you’re not alone.
 These are common challenges for a growing business, and some of the main reasons to upgrade to an ERP system.